Scripture Passage: Job 8:8

 Adrian Rogers tells us, “Truth is to your spirit what food is to your body, what light is to your eyes, and what sound is to your ears.”
 There is a famine in the world for truth; this is why, as Christians, we can never lose our burning ambition to discover, know and practice truth.

-In Job 8:8, Job’s friends respond to his suffering with an urge to appeal to look for answers from the philosophers of yesterday.
-And America has been shaped, molded and skewed by a few philosophers of yesterday; their ghosts still haunt us, even now.
+In Job 8:8, Job’s friends respond to his suffering by urging him to look for answers in philosophy.
+And America has been shaped, molded, and skewed by a few philosophers of yesterday; their ghosts still haunt us, even now.

 The first is Georg Wilhelm Friedrich Hegel, who rejected moral absolutes and alluded to the dangerous sentiment that the strongest idea wins, and therefore history is evolutionary and there cannot be any absolute.